-AWG, in consultation with other affected parties, is assessing a range of actions to assist the air transport sector in addressing the economic impacts of the spread of c-19.
+AWG, in consultation with other affected parties, has since March 2020 taken a range of actions to assist the air transport sector in addressing the economic impacts of the spread of c-19.

 AWG is supportive of governmental aid to maximize liquidity to the air transport sector.
 The impact of c-19 on the air transport sector is unprecedented with travel restrictions being driven by the imperatives of public health concerns.
 These characteristics justify tailored government support until markets are able to self-adjust and correct, all in line with wider public health objectives.
 We support the efforts of IATA, A4A, and A4E and other airline groups around the globe.

 It is imperative that legal stability be maintained during this period, especially that property interests and contract rights be fully respected.

 AWG urges all authorities to ensure that government action respects such rights and interests, in general, and those subject to the Cape Town Convention (CTC), in particular.
 CTC’s provisions are designed to facilitate asset-based financing and leasing, whose principles will be even more important as and when the industry recovers following c-19.
 Precedent which is inconsistent with full CTC compliance, whether in or outside insolvency proceedings, will have long-term, material, and negative effects.
 They are to be avoided.
 Any emergency measures should not impact such property interests and property rights.

 AWG stands ready to engage with all CTC contracting states to work through issues and ensure compliance, including in the insolvency context.